Field recording: Music

 The use of field recordings in avant-garde, musique concrète, experimental, and, more recently, ambient music was evident almost from the birth of recording technology.
 Most noteworthy for pioneering the conceptual and theoretical framework with art music that most openly embraced the use of raw sound material and field recordings was Pierre Schaeffer, who was developing musique concrète as early as 1940.
 Further impetus was provided by the World Soundscape Project, initiated by Canadian composer R. Murray Schafer in the 1970s; this work involved studying the acoustic ecology of a particular location by the use of field recordings.

 Field recordings are now a common source material for a range of musical results, from contemporary musique concrète compositions to film soundtracks, video game soundtracks, and effects.
 Chris Watson, formerly of Cabaret Voltaire, is now perhaps the world's leading exponent of this art, with his recordings used for David Attenborough's series for the BBC, programmes for BBC Radio, and many other outlets.
 Another notable application of field recordings as of contemporary music is its inclusion in some vaporwave tracks, commonly recordings of public areas such as malls or grocery stores to add atmosphere.

 Another example of the use of field recordings is by the American musician Stuart Hyatt who combines his field recordings with the experimental music of himself and other musicians.

 The sounds recorded by any device, and then transferred to digital format, are used by some musicians through their performance with MIDI-interfaced instruments.
 A contemporary artist with great success for his compositions is Christian Fennesz.

 Earlier innovators who are noted for the importance and boldness of their projects are Luigi Russolo, who, in 1913, with his manifesto, L'arte dei rumori (The Art of Noises), gave musical value to environmental noise.
 He also designed and built the Intonarumori—the first instruments for making noise.
 Francesco Balilla Pratella utilized the Intonarumori in his opera, L'aviatore Dro, which was written in close collaboration with Filippo Tommaso Marinetti, (the founder of the Futurist movement).

 Radio documentary

 Radio documentaries often use recordings from the field, e.g., a locomotive engine running, for evocative effect.
 This type of sound functions as the non-fictional counterpart to the sound effect.

 Politics

 During the early years of commercial recordings, the speeches of politicians sold well, since few people had radios.
 The His Master's Voice catalogue for 1914–1918 lists over a dozen such records.
-Probably the last time such records sold well was in 1965, when the LP, The Voice of Churchill, reached number 7 in the UK album charts.
+Probably the last time such records sold well was in 1965, when the LP, The Voice of Churchill, reached number 7 in the UK albums chart.
 This was immediately after Churchill's death.